jayam04/jympatel.github.io/index.md

+---
-# jympatel.github.io
+title: jympatel.github.io
-creating this website in hope that might help someone!
+description: creating this website in hope that might help someone!
+---

 ### credits
 * github to allow me creating this beautiful web from just writing markdown files.